 About the Piece:

 This piece is about fascination with pain as a thing of beauty.
-The poem was inspired by the peculiar yet popular trend of young women seeking online recognition and approval by objectifying themselves as frail, arcane, faceless, skeletal, suffering, doll-like creatures in photographic self-portraits.
+The poem was inspired by the peculiar yet (briefly) rampantly popular trend in the first few years of Instagram of teen girls portraying themselves as frail, arcane, faceless, skeletal, suffering, doll-like creatures in photographic self-portraits.
 The poem comments on this occurrence while simultaneously conjuring the sorts of images associated with these portraits.

-This work, like many of my compositions, is inspired by the aesthetic of the Steampunk genre and of filmmaker Tim Burton.
+This work is also inspired by the aesthetic of the Steampunk genre and of filmmaker Tim Burton.